Newsweek feature on America’s 50 Most Disruptive Innovators

 VirtualWiFi: Ph.D.
 Thesis.
 This has led to the design of Wi-Fi Direct.
 Software has over half million downloads.

-Ranveer Chandra is the Chief Scientist of Microsoft Azure Global, and Partner Researcher at Microsoft Research.
+Ranveer Chandra is the Managing Director for Research for Industry, and the CTO of Agri-Food at Microsoft.
+He also leads the Networking Research Group at Microsoft Research, Redmond.
+Previously, Ranveer was the Chief Scientist of Microsoft Azure Global.
 His research has shipped as part of multiple Microsoft products, including VirtualWiFi in Windows 7 onwards, low power Wi-Fi in Windows 8, Energy Profiler in Visual Studio, Software Defined Batteries in Windows 10, and the Wireless Controller Protocol in XBOX One.
-He is active in the networking and systems research community, and has served as the Program Committee Chair of IEEE DySPAN 2012, and ACM MobiCom 2013.
+His research also led to a new product, called Azure FarmBeats.
+Ranveer is active in the networking and systems research community, and has served as the Program Committee Chair of IEEE DySPAN 2012, and ACM MobiCom 2013.

-Ranveer has published more than 80 papers, and filed over 100 patents, more than 85 of which have been granted by the USPTO.
+Ranveer has published more than 100 papers, and holds over 150 patents granted by the USPTO.
 His research has been cited by the popular press, such as the Economist, MIT Technology Review, BBC, Scientific American, New York Times, WSJ, among others.
-He is a Fellow of the IEEE, and has won several awards, including best paper awards at ACM CoNext 2008, ACM SIGCOMM 2009, IEEE RTSS 2014, USENIX ATC 2015, Runtime Verification 2016 (RV’16), and ACM COMPASS 2019, the Microsoft Research Graduate Fellowship, the Microsoft Gold Star Award, the MIT Technology Review’s Top Innovators Under 35, TR35 (2010) and Fellow in Communications, World Technology Network (2012).
+He is a Fellow of the IEEE, and has won several awards, including best paper awards at ACM CoNext 2008, ACM SIGCOMM 2009, IEEE RTSS 2014, USENIX ATC 2015, Runtime Verification 2016 (RV’16), ACM COMPASS 2019, and ACM MobiCom 2019, the Microsoft Research Graduate Fellowship, the Microsoft Gold Star Award, the MIT Technology Review’s Top Innovators Under 35, TR35 (2010) and Fellow in Communications, World Technology Network (2012).
+He was recently recognized by the Newsweek magazine as America’s 50 most Disruptive Innovators (2021).
 Ranveer has an undergraduate degree from IIT Kharagpur, India and a PhD from Cornell University.

 For a more detailed CV, click here.